Clergy Leadership Incubator

 Taking your rabbinate to the next level

-The Clergy Leadership Incubator (CLI) is a two-year fellowship for rabbis to encourage innovative thinking and equip rabbis to serve as transformative change agents in the communities that they serve.
-CLI is fiscally sponsored by Clal: The National Jewish Center for Learning and Leadership and is directed by Rabbi Sid Schwarz.
+The Clergy Leadership Incubator (CLI) is a two-year fellowship for rabbis to inspire innovative thinking and equip rabbis to serve as transformative change agents in the communities that they serve.
+CLI is fiscally sponsored by Hazon and is directed by Rabbi Sid Schwarz.
 The acronym—CLI—reminds us that clergy are intended to be human vessels (klei kadosh) that create sacred communities in which Jews can find meaning and purpose.

 We are looking for rabbis who think big, are prepared to dramatically re-think how synagogues function or are engaged in launching a spiritual alternative to synagogues of their own design.
-The syllabus will integrate methodologies from the fields of design thinking, adaptive leadership and the best thinking of the past twenty years in the field of synagogue transformation.
-Our partnership with Cambridge Leadership Associates, the pioneers of the discipline of adaptive leadership, gives rabbis access to the trainers who designed the program at Harvard’s Kennedy School of Government.
+The syllabus integrates methodologies from the fields of design thinking, adaptive leadership and the best thinking of the past twenty years in the field of synagogue transformation.
 In addition, CLI Fellows are supported by both a rabbinic mentor from the CLI national mentor team and by a peer cohort that will form an interdenominational community of practice.

 The goal of CLI is to train a select group of rabbis with the skills to be effective change agents in their communities.
-During the course of the two-year program, each participant will be expected to develop a specific innovation that s/he will seek to implement in the community/institution that they are serving.
-The program will help rabbis “incubate” their innovation projects and navigate their respective congregational/organizational cultures so that they can begin to shift the paradigm of the spiritual community itself.
+The need for such rabbinic creativity has become ever more relevant during the COVID-19 pandemic.
+CLI alumni found that the skills acquired during the fellowship helped them navigate the challenges brought on by the pandemic.
+During the course of the two-year program, each CLI Fellow is expected to develop a specific innovation that s/he will seek to implement in the community/institution that they are serving.
+The program will help rabbis “incubate” their innovation projects and navigate their respective congregational/organizational cultures so that they can begin to shift the paradigm of the communities that they are serving.

-Cohort 3 is open to rabbis in years 5-15 of their rabbinate.
-The program fee of $1,500/year covers three mandatory retreats, monthly meetings with a mentor, monthly meetings with a Community of Practice, all curricular materials and training from national experts in a wide range of fields.
-Applications are due Feb.
-24, 2017.
-The program will begin in June 2017 and conclude in June 2019.
+Cohort 6 is open to rabbis in years 5-15 of their rabbinate.
+The program fee of $2,500/year covers three mandatory retreats, monthly meetings with a mentor, monthly meetings with a Community of Practice, all curricular materials and training from national experts in a wide range of fields and personal coaching.
+Applications for Cohort 6 open on December 15, 2022 and close January 31, 2023.
+Because it is a rolling admissions process, early application will benefit candidates.
+The program will begin in June 2023 and conclude in June 2025.
 There is no programming in the summer months.
-For more information check out: http://www.cliforum.org/

 Q: Who can apply?

 A: An ordained rabbi from any denomination or rabbinic training program who is serving a congregation, be it a traditional one or an alternative spiritual community.
 Regardless of age, eligible rabbis must be at least in their fifth year in their rabbinate.
 Preference will be given to rabbis who have at least one year of tenure in their existing position with a mutual commitment (their own and the community being served) to continue for at least one more year.
 The most veteran rabbi we will consider will be in their fifteenth year of their rabbinate.
-We will also consider applications from rabbis who are contemplating or are in the process of launching an entrepreneurial spiritual alternative for Jews outside the context of a conventional synagogue.
+While most Fellows are working as the sole rabbi for a congregation, we do accept assistants and associates with the permission of their senior rabbi.
+We also encourage applications from rabbis who are in the process of launching an entrepreneurial spiritual alternative for Jews outside the context of a conventional synagogue.

 Q: Who else will be in the program?

-A: We will be selecting 20 rabbis for the two-year cohort.
-Our objective will be to create a cohort that is diverse in terms of gender and religious ideology across the denominational spectrum.
+A: We will be selecting 24 rabbis for the two-year cohort.
+Our objective will be to create a cohort that is diverse in terms of gender and geography across the denominational spectrum.

 Q: What is the timetable for the program?

-A: Applications are due February 24, 2017.
-Notification of acceptance will be on March 15, 2017.
-The opening webinar will take place in June 2017.
+A: Applications are due January 31, 2023.
+Because admissions are on a rolling basis, it is in your interest to apply early.
+The opening webinar will take place in June 2023.
 The three required retreats are as follows: